Baba Yara Stadium

 Kumasi match-days are generally peaceful and security is visible.
 The Ghana Police Service deploys 600–800 officers at Super Clash fixtures, 300+ at regular GPL matches.
 The highest-risk periods are the two hours before kick-off and the 30 minutes after the final whistle, and the sharpest pickpocket risk is at the Kejetia-side exit gates.

-- security Visible security at every gate.
+- Visible security at every gate.
 Body search includes bag + outer clothing.
 Comply quickly — 2 minutes through the line off-peak, 8 minutes on derby day.

-- payments Keep cash in two separate pockets or use MTN Mobile Money.
+- Keep cash in two separate pockets or use MTN Mobile Money.
 Pickpockets target the Kejetia-side exit and the turnstile crush at Gate A.

-- warning Do not wear Hearts of Oak purple-and-yellow in the Kotoko home end on Super Clash day.
+- Do not wear Hearts of Oak purple-and-yellow in the Kotoko home end on Super Clash day.
 The Ghana Police will move you to the away end for your own safety.

-- medical_services On-site Ghana Red Cross at Gate B. Ghana Ambulance Service at Gate D. First aid at every stairwell.
+- On-site Ghana Red Cross at Gate B. Ghana Ambulance Service at Gate D. First aid at every stairwell.

-- do_not_disturb Do not photograph security personnel or the turnstile checkpoint.
+- Do not photograph security personnel or the turnstile checkpoint.
 Phone + camera use is fine inside the bowl.

 Accessibility

-- elevator No elevator — ramps to all ground-level blocks; main stand upper level is stairs-only (known limitation)
+- No elevator — ramps to all ground-level blocks; main stand upper level is stairs-only (known limitation)

 Where to stay and eat nearby